 An Agreement for Binding Arbitration

-One of the most important aspects of binding mediation is the agreement between the parties that they will be bound by the decision of the mediator/arbitrator if they cannot agree in mediation.
+One of the most important aspects of binding mediation is the agreement between the parties that they will be bound by the decision of the neutral mediator/arbitrator if they cannot agree in mediation.
 Because the decision will be binding between the parties, it is important and necessary to make sure that the parties have willingly and knowingly agreed to submit the dispute to arbitration.
 Considering that a dispute that involves a power imbalance could interfere with the parties’ free choice, the parties must get legal advice to see if binding mediation is the best option.
 However, if the parties are willing to allow the neutral to decide the dispute, signing a binding mediation agreement can be a very good option.

-The process of binding mediation involves both mediation and arbitration but offers both on a condensed timeline.
+The alternative dispute resolution process of binding mediation involves both mediation and arbitration but offers both on a condensed timeline.
 Both mediation and arbitration can stand alone as alternative dispute resolution mechanisms, and binding mediation pulls some of the best pieces of each of the options—allowing the parties the freedom to settle while providing a solution if the parties cannot settle.
 The process begins with mediation and follows the typical path of mediation, but the process will transition to arbitration if the parties are not able to settle.
 The process can take place within a couple of days, or the parties can choose to spread out the days.
 However the parties choose to spend the time, a typical binding mediation will include the following steps:

 - Dispute Arises: The first step in any binding mediation is that a dispute exists between the parties.
 This may arise under a contract or may find its inception in another dispute.
-The first step for the parties to identify the dispute and realize what needs to be solved in dispute resolution.
+The first step for the parties is to identify the dispute and realize what needs to be solved in dispute resolution.

 - Agreement: If the dispute comes from a contract that already has an agreement to submit the dispute to binding mediation, this step will be accomplished when the step arises.
 However, if a dispute has arisen without an agreement, but the parties would like to use med-arb, they will need to sign an agreement to use the process.